 Don’t mind me – just trying to share tips for successful blogging on the cornucopia of content that is WordPress!
 Not that I’m a guru or anything – I’m just sharing what I’ve found by experience.
-Read my previous 15 tips on the subject here, here, and here.
+Read my previous 15 tips on the subject here, here, and here (and my last five here).

 16. Use a Call to Action